forseti-security/forseti-security/_docs/howto/deploy/change-gcp-deployment.md

 script has release-specific code, so things will break if you use a startup script that is out of sync with the deployed release.

-You need to be where you previously retrieved the code from GitHub and did your previous deployment (e.g. Cloud Shell).

 1. Sync master branch:

    ```bash